ehForwarderBot/ehForwarderBot/docs/ETM.md

         Alias: Jonny
         ID: john_doe
         Type: User
-        Status: Linked, Multi-linked
+        Status: Linked

     > _Type can be either "User" or "Group"_
-    > _Status can be zero or more in: "Linked", "Multi-linked", "Muted"_
+    > _Status can be empty or either "Linked" or "Muted"_

     Examples: